-You can execute a standalone chart in the MATLAB Command Window or through the Stateflow editor.
 To enable debugging, set a breakpoint in the standalone chart or in a MATLAB script that executes the chart.
-Breakpoints interrupt the execution of a chart.
-While execution is stopped, you can step through each action in the chart, view data values, and interact with the MATLAB workspace to examine the state of the chart.
+Breakpoints pause the execution of a chart.
+While the execution is paused, you can step through each action in the chart, view data values, and interact with the MATLAB workspace to examine the state of the chart.

-When debugging a standalone chart that you execute from a MATLAB script, first open the Stateflow editor.
-Attempting to debug a standalone chart before opening the Stateflow editor at least once can produce unexpected results.
+When debugging a standalone chart that you execute from a MATLAB script, first open the Stateflow Editor.
+Attempting to debug a standalone chart before opening the editor at least once can produce unexpected results.

-For information on debugging Stateflow charts in Simulink models, see Debugging Charts.
+For information on debugging Stateflow charts in Simulink models, see Debugging Stateflow Charts.

 Breakpoints appear as circular red badges.
 For example, this chart contains

 A and on the transition from